gnana997/node-jsonrpc/docs/API.md

 # API Reference

-Complete API documentation for `node-jsonrpc` - a transport-agnostic JSON-RPC 2.0 implementation for TypeScript and Node.js.
+Complete API documentation for `@gnana997/node-jsonrpc` - a transport-agnostic JSON-RPC 2.0 implementation for TypeScript and Node.js.

 ## Table of Contents